smukov/AvI/README.md

 ### Disclaimer

 This is a work in progress and is not intended to be a blog (at least not yet).
 I'm a beginner in mobile development on both Android Native and Ionic frameworks, so my solutions are probably going to be far from perfect.
+The wiki pages are written in a form of blog posts, as that's the easiest way for me to write quickly.
+The main purpose of them is to help me write my thesis when this project is finally completed.

 ### Content